HabelKiswanto/Una_Interview/README.md

 *Java 17
 *Docker installed and running

-1. Open command prompt and be sure to be in Una community folder
+1. Open command prompt and be sure to change directory as where you put the files
-Ex: "cd D:\Una^ Community" don't forget the ^
+Ex: "cd D:\Una^ Community\" and inside this folder is where you put all the files from this github

 2. Using docker to run database